Digital Community for HIV & Hepatitis C Prevention

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the Virtual Community Intervention treatment for HIV & Hepatitis C prevention?
+What evidence suggests that the Virtual Community Intervention could be effective for HIV and Hepatitis C prevention?

 Who Is on the Research Team?